1. Skip to content

 French President Emmanuel Macron on Monday dismissed the idea of naming a left-wing government to end the country's political deadlock, in a move that sparked anger among the country's leftist alliance.

-Macron said that having a left-wing government would be a threat to "institutional stability," in comments that riled the New Popular Front (NFP).
+Macron said that having a left-wing government would threaten "institutional stability," in comments that riled the New Popular Front (NFP).

-The front is made up of the hard-left France Unbowed (LFI), the Socialists, the Communists and the Greens.
-It secured the highest number of seats in the country's parliamentary election earlier this summer.
+The left-wing alliance is made up of the hard-left France Unbowed (LFI), the Socialists, the Communists and the Greens.
+The NFP secured the most seats in the country's parliamentary election earlier this summer.

 Green Party leader Marine Tondelier said Macron's announcement was a disgrace, adding that he was ignoring the election results.
-France Unbowed's parliamentary group leader Mathilde Panot even threatened Macron with the possibility of impeachment.
+France Unbowed's parliamentary group leader Mathilde Panot even threatened Macron with impeachment.

 France: Macron holds difficult talks to form new government